-Akhmet graduated from the Royal Academy of Music in London in piano performance.
-His piano career includes solo recitals at the Southbank Centre in London, Wigmore Hall, Purcell Room, The Purcell School of Music, Manchester during the Scarlatti Festival and in remote locations across the UK and Kazakhstan.
-He participated in various masterclasses where he played for the world-class pianists.
+Akhmet’s piano career includes solo recitals at the Southbank Centre in London, Wigmore Hall, Purcell Room, The Purcell School of Music, Manchester during the Scarlatti Festival and in remote locations across the UK and Kazakhstan.
+He participated in various masterclasses where he played for distinguished pianists.

 An avid cook, Akhmet enjoys drawing parallels between cooking and music.
 He binge-watches great chefs and occasionally posts his creations on his Instagram account “skatuka.”
 He believes in chef Marco Pierre White’s saying that perfection is lots of small things done right.
 He also reveres Dr. Burns’ and Aaron Beck’s popular psychology.